Genocide Determination (No. 2) Bill

 Overview

-This bill allows individuals, groups, or their representatives to petition the High Court of England and Wales for a preliminary determination on whether genocide has occurred.
-If the High Court finds genocide has been committed, the bill mandates the Secretary of State to refer the finding to the International Criminal Court (ICC) or the UN Security Council for further action, either to the ICC or to establish a special tribunal.
+This bill allows individuals or groups to petition the High Court of England and Wales for a preliminary finding on whether genocide has occurred.
+If the court finds that genocide has been committed, the Secretary of State must refer the case to the International Criminal Court or propose a special tribunal to the UN Security Council.

 Description

-Legal Definition of Genocide: The bill defines "genocide" according to Article II of the Convention on the Prevention and Punishment of the Crime of Genocide.
+- Definition of Genocide: The bill uses the definition of genocide outlined in the Convention on the Prevention and Punishment of the Crime of Genocide.

 Government Spending

 The bill doesn't directly specify government spending figures.
-However, costs will arise from the High Court's involvement in adjudicating cases, the Secretary of State's office processing referrals, and potential UK contributions to international tribunals or the ICC if a referral is made.
+However, costs will likely arise from increased workload for the High Court, the Secretary of State's department in handling referrals, and potential UK involvement in international legal processes.

 Groups Affected